mk12/sicp/notes/lecture.md

 - The job of a programmer is to design processes that accomplish particular goals (like finding the square root of a number).
 - You do this by constructing spells (procedures, expressions) which direct a process to accomplish the desired goal.
 - You must understand the relationship between the particular spells you cast and the process you're trying to control.
-- How do particular patterns of procedures and expressions cause particular patterns of execution and behaviour in the process?
+- How do particular patterns of procedures and expressions cause particular patterns of execution and behavior in the process?

 ### Kinds of expressions